 THE ENCLOSED MATERIAL IS FOR INFORMATIONAL PURPOSES ONLY!
-IT IS NOT TO BE USED IN FLIGHT PLANNING OTHER THAN AS A SOURCE TO ENHANCE MID-AIR COLLISION AVOIDANCE.
+IT IS NOT TO BE USED IN FLIGHT PLANNING OR SUBSTITUTE ANY REGULATORY GUIDANCE, CHARTS OR SUPPLEMENTS.
 ALL INFORMATION, DESCRIPTIONS, ROUTES, AND PROCEDURES ARE SUBJECT TO CHANGE WITHOUT NOTICE.
+The United State Air Force accepts no liability or any claim arising under or as a result of reliance upon this handbook and reserves protection from liability as afforded under the Federal Tort Claims Act, 28 U.S.C. § 2680.